-Selects the input coupling for the external signal applied to the Meter In port with a user entry window.
-Choose DC or AC coupling by pressing the Coupling soft key, the Up/Down ( $\blacktriangle \nabla$ ) keys, or rotating the spin knob.
+This key selects the input coupling for the external signal applied to the Meter In port with a user entry window.
+Choose DC or AC coupling by clicking the Coupling soft key, the Up/Down ($\blacktriangle \nabla$) keys, or rotating the spin knob.

-Selects the vertical scale resolution for the display's major grid lines with a user entry window.
-The available selections range from 10 mV/div to 25 V/div and can be changed by pressing the Vertical Scale soft key, the Up/Down cursor keys ( $\blacktriangle \nabla$ ), or rotating the spin knob.
+This soft key selects the vertical scale resolution for the display's major grid lines with a user entry window.
+The available selections range from 10 mV/div to 25 V/div and can be changed by clicking the Vertical Scale soft key, the Up/Down cursor keys ($\blacktriangle \nabla$), or rotating the spin knob.